Traversio

 • Traversio forwards everything to one fixed remote target

-• the target is chosen when the forward starts, not per request
+• the target is chosen when the forward starts

 This is the usual answer for: